-Dance 32ab

-Ballet I
+Dance 42ab Modern Dance I

 2 units; 1 hour lecture, 3 hours lab Recommended Preparation: Dance 19ab or equivalent

 Credit, degree applicable Transfer CSU, UC

-This course is the first in a sequence of two levels of ballet.
-This course will reinforce basic barre and center work ballet skills and is required of all dance majors.
-Attendance is required at dance events sponsored by the Center for the Arts.
+This course is the first in a sequence of two levels of modern dance.
+It focuses on the development of dance skills through modern dance movement, emphasizing combinations on the floor and standing or traveling through space.
+Creative expression is included through exploration of dance skills.
+Attendance is required at dance events sponsored by the Center for the

 Note: Letter grade or P/NP option.

+Dance 43abcd

-Dance 33abcd Ballet II
+Modern Dance II

-2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 32ab with a minimum grade of C or equivalent Credit, degree applicable

-Transfer CSU, UC
+2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 42ab with a minimum grade of C or equivalent Credit, degree applicable Transfer CSU, UC

-This course is the second of two levels of ballet offered and is applicable to the dance major.
-Barre and center work will expand upon skills learned in Dance 32ab.
-Emphasis will be on complexity in allegro and adagio combinations.
-Students will perform variations from the classical repertoire.
-Attendance is required at dance events sponsored by the Center for the
+This is a modern dance course at the intermediate level.
+It further develops the student's ability to use the body as an instrument of expression, with emphasis on performance skills, technique related to specific modern dance styles, and dance as a concert art form.
+Attendance at selected dance events is required.

 Note: Letter grade or P/NP option.